AshitMilne/Planet-III/semper-idem/Prehistoric Ledger.md

 ## Power Law ##

+**Back here**

+Focus on the nature of capital - and its distribution within the tribe.
+What was it?
+Generally *information* (how primarily - even if it was a what it was to derive the 'how')

+ and where the standards and systems for self-selecting objectively legitimate authoritative champions is sub-optimal.

-Meritocratic and reflexive self-repeating expression of Pareto.
+and reflexive self-repeating expression of Pareto.
 The one out of 8 billion on earth is a mark responsible for 4% of global productivity how and why it is irrelevant (until it is - i.e. expressed by *how* capital is applied)